isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Family Envisioning Meeting/FEM Step 1.md

 during the meeting.&nbsp;&nbsp;</p>
 </li>
 <li>
-<p>It is important that everyone understands and agrees with these rules
+<p>It is important that all participants understand and agree with these
-before starting.&nbsp;</p>
+rules before starting.&nbsp;</p>
 </li>
 </ul>
 </blockquote>